 Covid-19 has brought into clarity the precariousness of modern supply chains, built to minimise cost at the expense of durability.
 The reliance upon "just in time" supply chains has been highlighted by the closure of international borders.
 Social distancing has forced changes on the factory floor, and adjustment to an uncertain economic future is required.
 Meanwhile Brexit will potentially place substantial barriers to accessing European markets.
 In response, we have developed a Manufacturing Sector Recovery Plan.
-We have also created a new Greater Lincolnshire Manufacturing Network in partnership with the University of Lincoln.
+We have also created a new Greater Lincolnshire Manufacturing Network in partnership with the University of Lincoln to support our advanced manufacturing businesses.

-- / Deliver a Transformational Manufacturing Programme, focusing on horizontal innovation, a holistic review of strategic plans, servitisation support and guidance on retraining, upskilling and onboarding workers alongside 12 months of coaching assistance - / Pilot Greater Lincolnshire Manufacturing Network, a knowledge-intensive business hub hosted by the University of Lincoln School of Engineering, supporting the growth and development of SME businesses.
-We will also support manufacturing business to get back on track through recovery funding with capital grants - / Be a voice for the chemical industry to ensure a smooth transition to a new trading arrangement, concerning talent, customs, and regulations - / Provide training and jobs through the National Centre for Process and Manufacturing and accelerate adoption of Industry 4.0 digitalisation technologies, supporting the UK-wide implementation of a National Supply Chain Programme, as well as looking at the benefits of onshoring supply chains
+- ❖ Deliver a Transformational Manufacturing Programme, focusing on horizontal innovation, a holistic review of strategic plans, servitisation support and guidance on retraining, upskilling and onboarding workers alongside 12 months of coaching assistance. - ❖ Pilot Greater Lincolnshire Manufacturing Network, a knowledge-intensive business hub hosted by the University of Lincoln School of Engineering, supporting the growth and development of SME businesses.
+We will also support manufacturing business to get back on track through recovery funding with capital grants. - Speak up for the chemical industry to get what it needs from a Brexit deal, concerning talent, customs, and regulations. - ❖ Provide training and jobs through the National Centre for Process and Manufacturing and accelerate adoption of Industry 4.0 digitalisation technologies, supporting the UK-wide implementation of a National Supply Chain Programme, as well as looking at the benefits of on-shoring supply chains.